wkorando/developer/java-amber/lab-records-1-intro.md

 </copy>
 ```

-To experiment with it, create a second file `Main.java`, with a `main` method and add some `Point` instances.
+To experiment with it, create a second file `Main.java`, with a `main` method and construct some `Point` instances.
 For example, you could print an instance to see the default `toString()` implementation in action or create two points with the same coordinates and observe that they are `equal`:

 ```java